hesaiwuxiaozhou/Pandar40Tools/README.md

 You can run the testing tools.

 Embed to your project:
-1. add following cmake code to your CMakeLists.txt:
+1. Add following cmake code to your CMakeLists.txt:
 ```
 add_subdirectory(Pandar40Tools)
 ...